-In recent years, there have been concerns about a squeeze on school funding, in the wider context of increasing pupil numbers and cost pressures facing schools.
-In response, in 2017, the Government committed to maintaining core per pupil school revenue funding, in real terms, for 2018-19, and 2019-20.
+In recent years, there have been concerns about a squeeze on school funding, in the wider context of increasing pupil numbers and cost pressures.
+In response, the 2017 Government committed to maintaining core per pupil school revenue funding, in real terms, for 2018-19, and 2019-20.
 It also said it was helping schools to identify savings.
 However, concerns remained, particularly around funding for special educational needs and sixth form provision.

-Summer 2019 school funding announcements: what has the Government promised?
+Summer 2019 school funding announcements: what was promised?

-In Summer 2019, the Government announced it was providing additional funding for 5-16 year olds in schools in 2020-21, 2021-22 and 2022-23.
-In cash terms, the annual increases are:
+In summer 2019, the 2017 Government announced it would be providing additional funding for 5-16 year olds in schools in 2020-21, 2021-22 and 2022-23.
+In cash terms, the annual increases were: